fnalways/terminus-docs/docs/developer/install/installation-overview.md

 Olares supports the following Kubernetes setups:
 - **K3s** (default): A lightweight Kubernetes distribution optimized for resource efficiency on local hardware.
 - **Kubernetes**: The full-featured Kubernetes distribution for advanced or custom deployments.
-- **Minikube** (macOS only): A tool that sets up a single-node Kubernetes cluster, ensuring consistent features and user experience.
+- **minikube** (macOS only): A tool that sets up a single-node Kubernetes cluster, ensuring consistent features and user experience.

 ## Containerization layer